 Cable car tickets (if you are passionate about mountains) can be from little as 12 CHF to whooping 100 CHF.

-Other costs in Switzerland
+Other Costs in Switzerland

-Ask all the possible questions in the social security company about deductibles, where you can get help, what kind of hospitals you can use (sometimes you can use hospitals just in your canton), what is covered and so on.
-For me, coming from country where you don’t even think about social security as it is all covered, the system in Switzerland was a bit frustrating in the beginning.
+Ask all the possible questions in the social security company about deductibles, where you can get help, what kind of hospitals you can use (sometimes you can use hospitals just in your canton), what is covered, and so on.
+For me, coming from a country where you don’t even think about social security as it is all covered, the system in Switzerland was a bit frustrating in the beginning.

-I know that some costs can scare you, like rent, meat prices, coffee prices (I know think that Sweden is damn cheap), transport prices, but if you get a job and use money clever, you won’t for sure be starving.
+I know that some costs can scare you, like rent, meat prices, coffee prices (I know to think that Sweden is damn cheap), transport prices, but if you get a job and use money cleverly, you won’t for sure be starving.
 No problem at all.
-Swiss people have probably the best life quality in the world, they travel a lot (you can travel to many places from Zürich and flight tickets are not extra expensive), the enjoy the Swiss Alps and love their country.
+Swiss people have probably the best life quality in the world, they travel a lot (you can go to many places from Zürich and flight tickets are not extra expensive), the enjoy the Swiss Alps and love their country.

-Pin it for later
+Pin it for later: